-Ideation & conceptual development
+Ideation and conceptual development

 We began our need-finding process by conducting primary research in the form of librarian and patron interviews, and observation at the library.
 We learned about the main challenges that librarians and patrons have with the library experience, and by exploring and studying the space ourselves, experienced them first-hand.

-To get a better understanding of the existing resources, how they're organized, and how they might be accessed in different ways, we created a sitemap of the official library website and task flows representing different use cases.
+To get a better understanding of the existing resources, how they're organized, and how they might be accessed in different ways, we created a sitemap of the official library website and three task flows representing three different use cases.

-1. There's an abundance of valuable resources in the library, but they're scattered and difficult to locate in the physical space.
+1. There's an abundance of valuable resources in the library, but they're scattered and difficult to locate resources in the physical space.